Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Multi-dimensional DTQW with periodic boundary conditions

-\paragraph{Topological periodic boundary conditions} The long-range Rydberg interaction could be used for making different topological periodic boundary conditions.
+Quantum walk over {\it topological periodic boundary conditions} would enrich the physics \cite{Mich17,Moq18} and diverse the possible applications \cite{Kit10,Xia10,Gru14,Lac16}.
+The long-range Rydberg interaction could be used for realizing DTQW with topological periodic boundary conditions on an atomic lattice.
 Fig.~\ref{STEPS} shows two examples of DTQW over (a) M\"obius stripe and (b) torus topological surfaces.
-While the torus boundary condition could be implemented by global laser over limited lattice sites, forming other topological surfaces e.g. M\"obius and Kline bottle requires local laser excitations.
-During the boundary operation step $W_{yb}$ ($W_{xb}$) with the local lasers, the pair sites with the same pentagon (hexagon) numbers would excited to $\ket{s}$ under local lasers with detuning adjusted to their interactions.
-The sequence of the QW operators would be $U=W_{y0}W_{y1}W_{yb}W_{x0}W_{x1}W_{xb}$.
+While the torus boundary condition could be implemented by global laser over limited lattice sites, forming other topological surfaces, e.g. M\"obius and Kline bottle, requires local laser excitations.
+During the boundary operation step $W_{yb}$ ($W_{xb}$) with the local lasers, the pair sites with the same pentagon (hexagon) numbers will be excited to $\ket{s}$ under local lasers with detuning adjusted to the exchange interaction.
+The sequence of the QW operators will be $U=W_{y0}W_{y1}W_{yb}W_{x0}W_{x1}W_{xb}$.